takase1121/lite-fallback-fonts/README.md

 - ~~Caret and selection don't work.
 I may consider working on them but it won't be that easy.~~ fixed.
 - ~~IME selection box does not show up.
 This is a bug from lite and should be worked on there instead.~~ A bug with SDL2.
 - ~~Anything related to mouse does not work correctly.~~ fixed.
+- The caret just doesn't want to work properly with multi-byte sequences.
+It just doesn't like it.
+I need help fixing this.